 Or know the lake by strolling its edge.
 Or camp out on our deck with a steamy cocoa to watch time unfold.
 Or close your eyes to drink in breeze caressed pines.
 Being in the Sierras is a special kind of splendor … feeling grounded, feeling playful, feeling enriched and feeling peaceful.

 An important note about the water: The lakes and streams are beautiful.
 It’s tempting to think of drinking right from them.
 Don’t.
-Though clear and delicious these lakes and streams (like any) contain bacteria your gut could react unfavorably to.
-That said, indeed, dip your feet in, and maybe the catfish will come up to nibble your toes.
+Though clear and delicious these lakes and streams (like any) may contain bacteria.
+That said, indeed, dip your feet in, swim (yes, bring your swim suits – swimming last year was invigorating!) and maybe the catfish will come up to nibble your toes.